 It’s one of the largest instructional water sports facilities in the world.
 It is run by San Diego State University (SDSU) in cooperation with the University of California San Diego (UCSD).
 The center is also sustainable and committed to protecting the marine environment.

-Enjoy Sunday Brunch Bayside
+Enjoy Sunday Dinner Bayside

 Tidal is the signature restaurant of Paradise Point Resort & Spa.
-Set in what was once a private, midcentury beach house built in the 1960s by Hollywood producer Jack Skirball, this uncomplicated restaurant overlooks Mission Bay.
+Set in what was once a private, midcentury beach house built in the 1960s by Hollywood producer Jack Skirball, this laidback restaurant overlooks Mission Bay.

 Ski Beach: Waterski, Jet Ski, and Picnic

 The park has a boat launch, an expansive grassy area, a sandy beach, and a large parking lot.
 You’ll also find a kids’ playground, picnic tables, fire pits, a walking path, and public restrooms.
-Check out the model yacht pond on the other side of the island at Vacation Isle Park too.
+Check out the model yacht pond on the other side of the island at Vacation Isle Park, too.

 Cruise Mission Bay in a Hot Tub Boat